선형대수학

 Dual Basis

-Even if \(V\) is infinite-dimensional, for a basis \(\mathcal{B}\), the linear independence of the set \(\mathcal{B}^\ast\) defined as above can be shown using exactly the same proof as in §Spaces of Linear Maps, ⁋Proposition 5, without any modification.
-Thus \(\dim V\leq\dim V^\ast\) always holds, and in fact, if \(V\) is infinite-dimensional then \(\dim V<\dim V^\ast\) necessarily holds.
-To see this, it suffices to check that the function obtained by extending the map sending every element of an arbitrary \(\mathcal{B}\) to \(1\) cannot be expressed as a linear combination of elements of \(\mathcal{B}^\ast\).
+Even when \(V\) is infinite-dimensional, the linear independence of the set \(\mathcal{B}^\ast\) defined as above for any basis \(\mathcal{B}\) follows from exactly the same proof as in §Space of Linear Maps, ⁋Proposition 5, without any modification.
+Hence \(\dim V\leq\dim V^\ast\) always holds, and in fact, if \(V\) is infinite-dimensional then necessarily \(\dim V<\dim V^\ast\).
+To see this, it suffices to verify that the function obtained by extending the map sending every element of an arbitrary \(\mathcal{B}\) to \(1\) cannot be expressed as a linear combination of elements of \(\mathcal{B}^\ast\).

 Double Dual Space